denoland/deno/docs/testing.md

 ### Exit sanitizer

-There's also the exit sanitizer which ensures that your code can't accidentally call Deno.exit by accident via your own code or third-party code signaling a false test success.
+There's also the exit sanitizer  which ensures that tested code doesn't call Deno.exit() signaling a false test success.

 This is enabled by default for all tests, but can be disabled by setting the `sanitizeExit` boolean to false in thetest definition.